jisqyv/MIT/technology.md

   - type: aside-technology.html
     section_id: aside
     title: Our Proccess
-	text1: Each firm individually generates its own key pair, where each key pair contains a public encryption key and a private decryption key.
+	text1: 'Each firm individually generates its own key pair, where each key pair contains a public encryption key and a private decryption key'